Cap-go/capacitor-youtube-player/README.md

 npx cap sync
 ```

+## Native Implementation

+### iOS
+This plugin uses [YoutubeKit](https://github.com/rinov/YoutubeKit) for native iOS playback, which provides:
+- **Fullscreen-only playback mode** for immersive viewing experience
+- WKWebView-based YouTube iframe player
+- Support for YouTube iframe API parameters
+- Native iOS presentation
+- Cookie support for authentication
+- CocoaPods and Swift Package Manager support

+The dependency is automatically included via Swift Package Manager or CocoaPods.

+**Important:** iOS always plays videos in fullscreen mode for the best user experience.

+### Android
+Uses the YouTube Android Player API (note: deprecated by Google in May 2023, but still functional).

 ## Privacy & GDPR Compliance

 This plugin now supports **privacy-enhanced mode** for better GDPR compliance.
 When enabled, the plugin uses `youtube-nocookie.com` domain instead of `youtube.com`, which prevents YouTube from storing visitor information until they actually play the video.